iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 Threat scenario
 : Actions that are not desirable and hence the system should not allow them to happen [@kainda2010].

+So, with that in mind, here are three key threat scenarios identified for the system under evaluation, ChatGPT.

 ### 2.3.2 Threat scenarios for ChatGPT

 Again, as in 2.2.2, we are taking the base assumption that the user is with an authenticated account and is successfully logged into ChatGPT with said account.